ISISNeutronMuon/MDANSE/MDANSE_GUI/README.md

 ## Version information

-This is the first release of MDANSE_GUI 2.0.0.
+This is MDANSE_GUI 2.0.1.
+From now on, the PyQt6 version used by the GUI will be 6.8.1, while it was capped at 6.7.0 before.

 > [!NOTE]
 > Considering the large number of different MD engines and analysis types,